<< Click to Display Table of Contents >> OAuth 2.0 configuration with Azure AD for the Work Portal |

 At this point, the configuration is complete.

 However, before using or testing the integrated authentication in runtime, you will need to explicitly import users from in Bizagi (as you are in charge of managing users).
-See how to Synchronize users.
+See how to synchronize users.

-If you will not synchronize users about yet, then you may test that the authentication works as expected by simply creating one user manually in Bizagi Work portal for validation purposes.
+If you will not synchronize users yet, then you may test the authentication works as expected by simply creating one user manually in the Bizagi Work Portal for validation purposes.
 To create such user, consider: 1.
 You may need to temporarily switch back to using Bizagi authentication so that you can log in.
 2. Make sure your created user is set with the exact domain\username combination matching your users in Azure AD. |

 Authentication in runtime